apache/nuttx/configs/launchxl-cc1312r1/README.txt

   2019-02-12:  A little progress.
 I do make it all the way into NSH, but
     with no console input.
   2019-02-13:  NSH is now fully functional.
+  2019-02-17:  My plan was to include develop an IEEE 802.15.4 driver
+    using the interface code for the Cortex-M0 co-processor.
+Unfortunately, that interface code is a part of the TI153STACK.
+The source for that stack is included in the SDK.
+However, it looks like the licensing on that code will prevent that (it is not BSD compatible).
+That is a shame;
+    I only want the Cortex-M0 interface, not TI's stack (NuttX has its own IEEE 802.15.4 stack).

+    NOTE:  This does not prevent you as an end-user from using the TI154STACK;
+    it only prevents me from re-distributing any part of it.

 Serial Console
 ==============